BuvinJT/distbuilder/docs/QtCpp.md

 aspect of the mechanism.
 If an environmental variable called `PYTHON_PATH` is defined, that is how the interpreter will be called upon.
 Note that may be either universally set on your system, or added to your "Package" build configuration's "run settings" (i.e. in `pro.user`).
-Alternatively, a hardcoded fall back to `python` on the system path is used.
+Alternatively, a hard-coded fall back to `python` on the system path is used.
-If desired, you might change that to another fallback e.g. `python3`.
+If desired, you might change that to another fall-back e.g. `python3`.
 Note that finding the interpreter will also dictate the availability of the
 library.
 If you have multiple instances of Python installed, make sure you use the same one where you ran the pip installation for this library.